sircam-html/teamwork/README.md

-- Web profile for management staff.
+- Profile for web management staff.